h33p/UNet-Controller/README.md

 ###### How does it run fast
 - It moves character only when network update occurs and then interpolate until the next network update in LateUpdate.
-- Efficiend data reusing with as least locals as possible (as they cause GC allocations).
+- Efficient data reusing with as least locals as possible (as they cause GC allocations).

 ###### Current issues
 - Update Once and Lerp mode does not work well with the update rates over 50hz.
 Use lower send rate or a higher one with Update Once mode.